 Making the Most of your Online Event

 Whether you have a serious budget and a full staff or you’re a one woman show, a virtual summit follows the same basic premise.
-While webinars are a single session or presentation, a virtual summit has multiple talks, interviews and live events.
+Unlike webinars that have a single session or presentation, a virtual summit has multiple talks, interviews, panels, and live events.

-(Helpful hint: if you haven’t hosted a webinar, workshop, or online course, that’s a great place to start.
-Think of these as the building blocks of a summit!)
+(Helpful hint: if you haven’t hosted a live webinar, workshop, or online challenge yet, that’s a great place to start and warm yourself up for hosting something as large as a summit.
+Think of those as the building blocks of a summit!)

 What your online virtual event can help you accomplish: